 Expert Bladder Cancer Care By Fellowship Trained Specialist in Bladder Cancer Treatment

 Bladder cancer is one of the most common cancers.
-It is more common in men than in women, most likely due to higher rate of smoking among men.
+It is more common in men than in women, most likely due to the higher rate of smoking among men.

-Bladder cancer typically presents in men and women aged 50 and above but can present at earlier age.
+Bladder cancer typically presents in men and women aged 50 and above but can present at an earlier age.
 The rates of bladder cancer increase with age.
 Smoking is a major risk factor for bladder cancer.

 Symptoms of bladder cancer can be vague and can be confused with other problems such as BPH or enlarged prostate in men or frequent UTIs or overactive bladder in females.
-People with exposure to carcinogens or history of smoking are at increased risk.
+People with exposure to carcinogens or a history of smoking are at increased risk.
 If you think you have symptoms of bladder cancer, seek an appointment with a urologist.

 Signs and Symptoms Suggestive of Bladder Cancer:

 - Blood in the urine (hematuria) can be visible or detected via microscopic examination of urine specimens.

 - Difficulty passing urine, clots in urine